About Home-Start Cambridgeshire

 Julia Bailey - Senior Administrator

 Julia joined Home-Start Cambridgeshire in April 2012.
 She is responsible for a wide range of administrative duties and enjoys the variety of work that Home-Start brings; dealing with families, volunteers, staff and trustees.
 Prior to joining Home-Start she worked for 10 years for Cambridge Assessment, working within the Customer Services Department of the Cambridge International Examinations Board.
-In her spare time she loves swimming, walking and spending time with her three children.
+In her spare time she attends a dance fitness class, enjoys walking and spending time with her three children.

 Katy Hughes - Finance Administrator